Monday 17 May 2021

 Stir during the mash

 Some have recommended stirring a couple of times during the mash - I stop the pump after 20 and 40 minutes to stir the grain bed then turn the pump back on.
+You can make the stirring process faster and easier by using the drill attachment we mentioned previously.

 Don't use the (fine mesh) bottom screen